Brightmoor, Detroit: Government and infrastructure

-The Brightmoor Post Office of the United States Postal Service is located on Fenkell Avenue.
+The Brightmoor Post Office of the United States Postal Service is located at 20615 Fenkell Street.

+Rosa Parks Memorial Highway (I-96) cuts through the southern end of the neighborhood.
+Brightmoor is served by Detroit Department of Transportation routes 18, 43 & 60.

 Parks and recreation

 Two area parks, the Eliza Howell Park and Stoepel Park, are in Brightmoor.
 A greenway links the two parks.
 Eliza Howell Park, near Fenkell and Telegraph, has 250 acre of land, making it the fourth largest park in Detroit; this is about one fourth of the area of Belle Isle or .25 sqmi.
 The Cheyne family gave 138 acre of that land to the City of Detroit in the 1930s.
 The 1936 deed restriction states that the city is required to maintain the land as a public park.

 The Brightmoor Alliance is a group of community organizations that work to coordinate revitalization programs in the neighborhood.
 Created in 2000, the Brightmoor Alliance meets regularly to discuss programs, events, and partnerships developed by member organizations.
 The Alliance also works with city officials and large community foundations like the Skillman Foundation to help plan and develop new programs for the neighborhood.